Last Updated on by Admin LB

 2. Academic Background

-This should include the student’s overall score in 10th and 12th standard along with the particulars of the school one passed out from and the board under which the exams were taken (CBSE/ICSE, etc).
+This should include the student’s overall score in the 10th and 12th standard along with the particulars of the school one passed out from and the board under which the exams were taken (CBSE/ICSE, etc).
 Since the individual is a university student now, this part should also include the overall grade point of semesters covered in the college.

 3. Internship Experience